The Hate U Give - LFF Reviews: "Black Lives Matter"

 Tuesday 26th March 2019 | Francesco

-Based on a highly acclaimed novel by Angie Thomas, The Hate U Give is a movie that explores very relevant themes for the contemporary society: hatred, racism and police violence.
+Based on a highly acclaimed novel by Angie Thomas, The Hate U Give is a movie that explores very relevant themes for contemporary society: hatred, racism, and police violence.

 Here George Tillman Jr. has directed a successful and compelling cinema adaptation.